Morris-CP/guns-crime-analysis/README.md

 ---

-## 10. Limitations and Future Work
+## 11. Limitations and Future Work

-* Address endogeneity via instrumental variables
+* Address endogeneity using instrumental variables
 * Implement event-study design
-* Estimate heterogeneous effects
+* Explore heterogeneous effects
-* Integrate causal ML methods
+* Integrate causal machine learning

 ---

-## 11. Key Takeaways
+## 12. Key Takeaways

-* Correlation-based models can be misleading
+* Naive correlations can be misleading
 * Identification strategy is central to credible inference
-* Statistically significant ≠ practically large
+* Statistically significant effects may be economically modest
-* Causal estimation is necessary, but not sufficient, for decision-making
+* Causal inference is necessary, but not sufficient, for decision-making

 ---